SamuelQuinones/nextjs-boilerplate/README.md

 </div>

-> Once the new `app` directory and other new features of [NextJS version 13](https://nextjs.org/blog/next-13) are production ready, I will attempt to update this template accordingly.
+> This template _IS_ compatible with NextJS 13, since the new features can be incrementally adopted.
+Once the new `app` directory and other new features of [NextJS version 13](https://nextjs.org/blog/next-13) are production ready, I will attempt to update this template accordingly to use those new features.

 ## Getting Started